byhbt/thanh/_posts/2020-02-08-learn-python.md

   - python
 ---

-As the first sight, I think Python is easy to learn as PHP, the syntax is quite simple and clear, huge tutorials, library from the community.
+IMO, I think Python is easy to learn as PHP, the syntax is quite simple and clear, huge tutorials, library from the community.

-But actually not like that, anything if you try to gain deeper knowledge it always take time.
+But not like that, anything if you try to gain deeper knowledge it always takes time.

-There is some new term i learn from Python (3):
+There is some new term I learn from Python (3):

 ### Data structure

 #### Dictionary:
-Look like associate array in PHP, with a list of key and value.
+Look like associates array in PHP, with a list of key and value.

 #### Tuple:
 Just like array but immutable (cannot update/change/delete element(s)), and use (1,2,3,4)